Islandora-Collaboration-Group/ISLE/docs/install/install-production-migrate.md

 ---

-#### Local Drupal site database import process
+### Local Islandora Drupal site database import process

 * Copy the `local_drupal_site_082019.sql` created in Step 1 to the Remote Production server.

 * Import the exported `Local` MySQL database for use in the current `Production` Drupal site.
 Refer to your `production.env` for the usernames and passwords used below.
     * You can use a MySQL GUI client for this process instead but the command line directions are only included below.
     * Run `docker ps` to determine the MySQL container name
     * _Using the same open terminal / Powershell_
     * Shell into your currently running `Production` MySQL container
         * `docker exec -it yourmysql-container-name bash`
-  * Import the Local Drupal database.
+    * Import the Local Islandora Drupal database.
 Replace the `DRUPAL_DB` & `DRUPAL_DB_USER` below in the command with the values found in your `production.env`.
         * `mysql -u DRUPAL_DB_USER -p DRUPAL_DB < local_drupal_site_082019.sql`
         * Enter the appropriate password: value of `DRUPAL_DB_PASS` in the `production.env`)
         * This might take a few minutes depending on the size of the file.
         * Exit out of the container when finished.

 ---

-### Step 16: On Remote Production - Run ISLE scripts
+## Step 16: On Remote Production - Run ISLE scripts

 You can determine the name of the Apache container by running `docker ps`. make note of the Apache container name, you'll need to use it for the commands below.

-#### Run migration_site_vsets.sh script on the Apache container
+### Run migration_site_vsets.sh script on the Apache container

 * _Using the same open terminal / Powershell_
     * Run the `migration_site_vsets.sh` script on the Apache container.
 This will change Drupal database site settings only for ISLE connectivity.
     * Copy the `./scripts/apache/migration_site_vsets.sh` to the root of the Drupal directory on your Apache container
         * `docker cp ./scripts/apache/migration_site_vsets.sh yourapache-container-name:/var/www/html/migration_site_vsets.sh`
     * Change the permissions on the script to make it executable
         * `docker exec -it your-apache-containername chmod +x /var/www/html/migration_site_vsets.sh`
     * Run the script
         * `docker exec -it your-apache-containername bash /var/www/html/migration_site_vsets.sh`

-#### Run fix-permissions.sh script on the Apache container
+### Run fix-permissions.sh script on the Apache container
 * You'll need to fix the Drupal site permissions by running the `/fix-permissions.sh` script from the Apache container
 * Shell into your currently running `Production` Apache container
     * `docker exec -it yourapache-container-name bash`
     * `sh /utility-scripts/isle_drupal_build_tools/drupal/fix-permissions.sh --drupal_path=/var/www/html --drupal_user=islandora --httpd_group=www-data`
     * This process will take 2 - 5 mins depending